 We are subject to regulations under a wide variety of U.S. federal and state regulations and policies.
 Regulation affects almost every aspect of our business.
-Changes to federal and state laws and regulations are continuous and ongoing and the new Biden Administration, the new U.S. Congress, and new state legislatures and state administrations may enact and implement new laws and regulations that could adversely and materially affect us.
+Changes to federal and state laws and regulations are continuous and ongoing and the federal administration, the U.S. Congress, state legislatures and state administrations may enact and implement new laws and regulations that could adversely and materially affect us.
 There can be no assurance that laws, regulations and policies will not be changed in ways that result in significant impacts to our business.
 We cannot predict future changes in laws and regulations, how they will be implemented and interpreted, or the ultimate effect that this changing environment will have on us.
 Any changes may have a material adverse effect on our financial condition, results of operations, and cash flows.

-We are subject to extensive and changing environmental laws and regulations, including legislative and regulatory responses to climate change, with which compliance may be difficult and costly.
+We are subject to extensive and changing energy, and environmental laws and regulations, including legislative and regulatory responses to climate change, with which compliance may be difficult and costly.

-Our operations are subject to laws and regulations imposed by federal, state and local government authorities regarding climate change, the environment, air and water quality, GHG emissions, protection of natural resources, migratory birds and other wildlife, solid waste disposal, coal ash and other environmental considerations.
+Our operations are subject to laws and regulations imposed by federal, state and local government authorities regarding energy policy, climate change, the environment, air and water quality, GHG emissions, protection of natural resources, migratory birds and other wildlife, solid waste disposal, coal ash and other environmental considerations.
 We believe that we are in compliance with environmental regulatory requirements.

-However, laws and regulations to which we must adhere change, and the new Biden Administration's agenda represents a significant shift in environmental and energy policy, focusing on reducing GHG emissions and climate change issues.
-This new direction is reflected in several Executive Orders that President Biden issued in January 2021.
-Together, these orders reflect climate change issues and GHG reductions as central areas of focus for domestic and international regulations, orders and policies.
+However, laws and regulations to which we must adhere change, and the Biden Administration's agenda represents a significant shift in environmental and energy policy, focusing on reducing GHG emissions and addressing climate change issues.
+This new direction is reflected in several Executive Orders that President Biden issued in January 2021 and subsequent executive actions that have been undertaken, such as methane emission regulations recently proposed by the EPA or federally driven initiatives to promote electrification over the use of natural gas for domestic purposes.
+Together, these orders and regulatory proposals reflect climate change issues and GHG reductions as central areas of focus for domestic and international regulations, orders and policies.
+In addition, a parallel focus on reducing GHG emissions is reflected in legislation introduced in Congress.
+Representative examples include legislation introduced in March 2021 in the U.S. House of Representatives, called the CLEAN Future Act, tax reforms, methane fees, the Clean Electricity Performance Program, and Build Back Better Act.
+We expect other legislation to be introduced and considered by the U.S. House and the U.S. Senate focusing on GHG emission reduction, environmental and energy policy.

-These initiatives will likely lead to new and revised environmental laws and regulations.
+These initiatives could lead to new and revised energy and environmental laws and regulations, including tax reforms relating to energy and environmental issues.
 Any such changes, as well as any enforcement actions or judicial decisions regarding those laws and regulations, could affect our costs and the manner in which we conduct our business and could require us to make substantial additional capital expenditures or abandon certain projects.